 These are a great choice when you are out and about in the evenings or the early mornings – keeping you and your dog safe should be your number one priority!
 Motorists and other pedestrians will want to make sure they avoid collisions with your precious pooch, so help them out by getting a reflective harness.

 Easy Walk Harnesses

 These harnesses place the lead at the front and help dogs who have been used to collar walking before.
-This harness will provide you with the option of helping to maintain control of a dog that likes to pull whilst keeping their neck safe and sound.
+This harness will provide you with the option of contributing to maintaining control of a dog that likes to pull while keeping their neck safe and sound.